rubyworks/dotopts/README.md

 [Report Issue](http://github.com/rubyworks/dotopts/issues) /
 [Source Code](http://github.com/rubyworks/dotopts)

+## About

 DotOpts is an automatic command line argument augmentor.
+I looks for a local local `.opts` configuration file and applies the appropriate arguments when a matching command is invoked.

+## Features

+* Works with any all Ruby-based executables.
+* Supports conditional augmentation using environment settings.
+* Can set environment variables in addition to arguments.
+* Supports environment variable substitutions.

 ## Usage